SO YOU WANT TO BE AN ACTIVIST? HOW TO PREPARE FOR COMBAT

 I cannot stress enough the importance of joining a website of supportive individuals who are also seeking reform of current sex offense legislation.
 Even the most resilient activists struggle at times to deal with the personal impact of these laws, and having a support network helps us to share our burdens, discuss strategies, and gain encouragement to continue the fight.
 We need more than an “army of one” here!

 Perhaps the scariest part of activism is the prospect of being interviewed by the media without knowledge of a subject.
 Every activist had to start somewhere, even me.
 My introduction into sex offender activism came through an old forum and through the eAdvocate website.
 Thankfully, there is a wealth of research available on a variety of sex offender issues, and activist sites including Once Fallen offer this education free of charge.
-There are also a number of suggested readings on my LINKS PAGE for more info.
+There are also a number of suggested websites on my LINKS PAGE for more info.

 If you just beginning to learn the ABC’s of apologetics, then I highly recommend the Once Fallen “Mythbusters” page to familiarize yourself with the common myths.
 Once Fallen also has a guide on media interviews.
 The other organizations I mentioned also have tools available to help you train for future activism projects.